sighjs/sigh/README.md

 % sudo npm install -g sigh-cli
 ```

-Install sigh in your project:
+Install sigh in the project:
 ```bash
 % npm install sigh
 ```

-Write a file called `Sigh.js` and put it in the root of your project:
+Write a file called `Sigh.js` and put it in the root of the project:
 ```javascript
 // To use a plugin it must be declared as a global variable. var merge, glob, concat, write, babel, env, pipeline